rust-lang/rfcs/text/0000-non-ascii-idents.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Identifiers in Rust are based on the [Unicode® Standard Annex #31 Unicode Identifier and Pattern Syntax][TR31].
-Rust compilers shall use at least Revision 27 of the standard.
+Identifiers in Rust are based on the [Unicode® Standard Annex #31 Unicode Identifier and Pattern Syntax][UAX31].

+Note: The supported Unicode version should be stated in the documentation.

 The lexer defines identifiers as: